-At the MPO TAC committee meeting where the Project Idea Reports are presented and scored, each sponsor can take five minutes to present their ideas and answer questions.
+At the MPO TAC committee meeting where the Project Idea Reports are presented, each sponsor can take five minutes to present their ideas and answer questions.
 The TAC committee can give feedback and suggestions.
-Each member jurisdiction and agency shall have one representative score each project.
-All advancing projects must have a sponsor, private sponsored projects must partner with a government agency.
-The TAC committee will decide after creating a scored listing of project ideas what projects should move forward to the Concept Report stage.
 The project sponsor ultimately decides whether to advance forward to a Concept Report.